microsoft/vscode-docs/docs/python/run.md

 # Running Python in Visual Studio Code

-Whether you are experimenting with smaller lines of code in a REPL or ready to run your whole project, the Python extension offers a number of ways to run Python code.
+Whether you are experimenting with smaller lines of code in a REPL or ready to run a Python script, the Python extension offers a number of ways to run Python code.

 ## Interactively running Python code